Tezpur University: History

-The establishment of Tezpur University is considered to be one of the outcomes of the Assam Accord, along with the establishment of Assam University and Indian Institute of Technology Guwahati.
+The establishment of Tezpur University is considered to be one of the outcomes of the Assam Accord, along with the establishment of Assam University and IIT Guwahati.

 Tezpur University was established, by an Act of Parliament, in 1994.
 The then prime minister of India, P. V. Narasimha Rao, chaired the opening of the university.
+It has its jurisdiction over whole of the state of Assam.

 Initially, the university operated from the premises of the Darrang College, in Tezpur.
 For a while, it also operated from the Tezpur Law College premises.
 Land was acquired at Napaam, a suburb, which is about 15 km east of Tezpur, area totalling 262 acre.
 A few months later, the premises of the university was shifted to the present permanent location.

 Kalaguru Bishnuprasad Rava (Rabha) donated an ancestral estate of 2500 bigha of land received from the British government in favour of the peasants.
 The present-day Tezpur University stands on the land donated by him.
 Recently, in 2013, the university acquired an additional plot of land, extending the current plot.